-The objective of the Trust's Investment Policy is to preserve the actuarial soundness of the Trust..
+The objective of the Trust's Investment Policy is to preserve the actuarial soundness of the Trust, in order to meet contractual benefit obligations.
 The Trust shall be for the purpose of providing funding for current and future health care benefits for eligible participants in accordance with the Trust.